 If a law enforcement agency collected a biological sample from you while investigating a crime, you can petition to have that evidence expunged in some circumstances.
 Consider a petition for expungement if:

 You can find the official Petition to Seal Arrest & Criminal Records at the Colorado Courts website.
-But be aware that cleaning up your criminal record can be complicated.
-To learn more about expunging criminal records in Colorado -- and to discuss your personal circumstances -- you should contact a qualified criminal law attorney.
+But be aware that cleaning up your criminal record can be complicated, and the law can change at any time.
+To learn more about expunging criminal records in Colorado—and to discuss your personal circumstances—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.